Power-Components/powergrid-doc/docs/table/column-filters.md

 * `->params(array $collection)` : Params must be passed as "key => value".
 Available keys are:
   - `'only_future' => true`: Will not allow to select dates in the past.
   - `'no_weekends' => true`: Will not allow to select weekends.
+  -  `'timezone' => 'America/Sao_Paulo'`: Parse the searched date with the specified timezone.

 Example: